Articulate Game Rules

 If a playing piece piece lands on a segment which extends into the centre of the board (ORANGE or RED), the team spins the spinner to win bonus places.

 If the spinner stops on:

 - WIDE GREEN SEGMENT you can move your playing piece forward TWO segments, or an opponent's piece BACK two segments.

 - NARROW GREEN SEGMENT you can move your playing piece forward THREE segments or an opponent's piece back THREE.

-If the spinner points to an orange or green segment no bonus is won, however if there is any doubt at all because the arrow points to a line, spin again.
+If the spinner points to an orange or red segment no bonus is won, however if there is any doubt at all because the arrow points to a line, spin again.

 CONTROL & SPIN EXCEPTIONS